coschain/contentos-go/cmd/autosetup/README.md

 ```
 Do you want to start a bp node? (yes/no)
 ```
 If you don't want to start a block producer node, please enter `no` and skip step 2 and 3.
-If you want, please enter your account name (You can use our [online wallet](https://wallet.contentos.io/) to create your Contentos mainnet account)
+If you want, please choose `yes` and enter your account name (You can use our [online wallet](https://wallet.contentos.io/) to create your Contentos mainnet account)
 ```
 Enter your account name:
 ```